Meghna-Singh1/Landing-Page/README.md

-# Landing-Page
+#Consultancy Services Landing Page
-Consultancy Services Landing Page, a professional and visually appealing website designed to showcase expert solutions in App Development ,Web Development, Machine Learning,  UI/UX Design, No Code Development and Android App Development.
+Welcome to our Consultancy Services Landing Page, a professional and visually appealing website designed to showcase our expert solutions in Web Development, Machine Learning, and UI/UX Design.
+Our goal is to provide high-quality services at minimal cost, making advanced technology accessible to all.

-Features
+#Features
 Responsive Design
 The landing page is fully responsive, ensuring compatibility with a wide range of devices, including desktops, tablets, and mobile phones.
 The design adapts seamlessly to different screen sizes for optimal viewing experience.